.

 Lord Randolph Churchill rented a fashionable house on Charles Street in London’s Mayfair as a base for Churchill’s metropolitan life in the early part of the the1870s’.
 The impressive buildings along Charles Street were built between 1745 and 1750 by the Carpenter John Philips.
 The street is just west of Berkeley Square.

 This was sure to be the planned birthplace of the soon-to-be-born Winston.
-If things had worked out that way back in 1874, just imagine Charles street would now be attracting legions of Churchill fans.
+If things had worked out that way back in 1874, just imagine Charles Street would now be attracting legions of Churchill fans.
 Other than the blue plaque would it have become a museum?
 Beautiful street and worth a visit for any would-be Churchill fan.

-The Rough Trip to Blenheim where Churchill was Born
+The Rough Road Trip to Blenheim

 The Randolphs set off for a weekend family trip to Blenheim Palace in the winter of 1874 to attend the St Andrew’s Day ball.
 At only 61 miles today the trip by car is around 1 hour 40.
 How quickly were a Horse and Coach back in 1874 to cover this distance?
 By bicycle, the trip is around 6 hours.
 What were the roads like?
 Randolph would later refer to the road trip as a particularly rough horse ride.